-Patient presents to the Emergency Department from nursing home with fever, dyspnea, and altered mental status.
+The patient presents to the Emergency Department from a nursing home with a fever, dyspnea, and altered mental status.

 PS is a 69 y/o M who presented to the Emergency Department from a nursing home with a fever, dyspnea, and altered mental status.
 His initial lactic acid was 4.5.
 The treating physician saw him, and sepsis was suspected.
 PS was admitted with orders for labs, blood cultures, T2Bacteria®, and broad-spectrum antibiotics.

 Patient Selection Criteria

 - Respiratory Rate: 20